 - 1. Age younger than 13 years. - 2.
 Greater than 48 hours all since inclusion criteria met - 3.
 Neuromuscular disease that impairs ability to ventilate with out assistance, such as cervical spinal cord injury at level C5 or higher, amyotrophic lateral sclerosis, Guillain-Barré Syndrome, or myasthenia gravis (See Appendix B) - 4.
 Pregnant or breast-feeding - 5.
 Severe chronic respiratory disease (See Appendix B for detailed exclusion criteria). - 6.
 Burns greater than 40% total body surface area - 7.
 Malignancy or other irreversible disease or condition for which 6-month mortality is estimated to be greater than 50% (See Appendix B). - 8.
 Allogeneic bone marrow transplant within the last 5 years - 9.
 Patient, surrogate, or physician not committed to full support (Exception: a patient will not be excluded if he/she would receive all supportive care except for attempts at resuscitation from cardiac arrest). - 10.
-Severe chronic liver disease (Child-Pugh Score of 11-15)

-- 11. Diffuse alveolar hemorrhage from vasculitis. - 12.
+Severe chronic liver disease (Child-Pugh Score of 11-15) - 11.
+Diffuse alveolar hemorrhage from vasculitis. - 12.
 Morbid obesity (> 1kg/cm body weight) - 13.
 No consent/inability to obtain consent - 14.
 Unwillingness or inability to utilize the ARDS network 6 ml / kg PBW ventilation protocol - 15.
 Moribund patient not expected to survive 24 hours - 16.
-No intent to obtain central venous access for monitoring intravascular pressures. - 17. > 72 hours since mechanical ventilation initiated - 18.
+No intent to obtain central venous access for monitoring intravascular pressures.

+- 17. > 72 hours since mechanical ventilation initiated - 18.
 Refractory shock (See Appendix B) - 19.
 Unable to obtain enteral access - 20.
 Presence of partial or complete mechanical bowel obstruction, or ischemia, or infarction - 21.
 Current TPN use or intent to use TPN within 7 days - 22.
 Severe malnutrition with BMI < 18.5 or loss of > 30% total body weight in the previous 6 months - 23.
 Laparotomy expected within 7 days - 24.
 Unable to raise head of bed 30-45 degrees - 25.
 Short-bowel syndrome or absence of gastrointestinal tract - 26.
 Presence of high-output (> 500 cc/day) enterocutaneous fistula - 27.
-INR > 5.0 or platelet count < $30,000 / \text{mm}^3$ or history of bleeding disorder - 28.
-Intracranial hemorrhage within the previous month - 29.
-Allergy to enteral formula, n-3 fatty acids, gamma-linolenic acid, vitamin E, vitamin C, beta-carotene, taurine, or L-carnitine - 30.
-Requirement for, or physician insistence on, enteral formula supplemented with omega-3 fatty acids (ex: Oxepa®, Impact®) or providing omega-3 fatty acid, GLA, or anti-oxidant supplementation
+Allergy to enteral formula - 28.
+Requirement for, or physician insistence on, enteral formula supplemented with omega-3 fatty acids (ex: Oxepa®, Impact®) or providing omega-3 fatty acid or GLA supplementation